davidrunger/guard-espect/README.md

 ### Using parallel_tests

-parallel_tests has a `-o` option for passing RSpec options, and here's a trick to make it work with Guard::RSpec:
+parallel_tests has a `-o` option for passing RSpec options, and here's a trick to make it work with Guard::Espect:

 ```ruby
 rspec_options = {